 At the same time, tower lighting is required for structures exceeding 200 feet above ground level (AGL) by Federal Aviation Administration (FAA) regulation.
-This means that a tower owner bears additional lighting costs for these taller guyed cell towers.
+This means that a tower owner bears additional lighting costs for these taller guyed cell phone towers.

-Still, similar to lattice cell towers, guyed structures offset some of their higher build cost by having greater capacity for additional tenants than monopoles.
+Still, similar to lattice towers, guyed structures offset some of their higher build cost by having greater capacity for additional tenants than monopoles.